beibel/marketing-cloud-php-sdk/README.md

 #### RetrieveMore method

 Retrieve method returns max.
-2500 objects at one call.
-To retrieve all objects, one should check if there are more results using hasMoreResults() method and call retrieveMore(), if any.
+2500 objects in one call.
+To retrieve all objects, first should check if there are more results using hasMoreResults() method and call retrieveMore().

 ##### Method arguments:

 - requestId (string|null).
 If not specified, the one from getLastRequestId() will be used.
-                           In this case it's not possible to call other methods while iterating through results.
+                           In this case, it's not possible to call other methods while iterating through results.
-                           To be able to call other methods, one should obtain requestId using getLastRequestId() and pass it to retrieveMore().
+                           To be able to call other methods, firdt should obtain requestId using getLastRequestId() and pass it to retrieveMore().

 ##### Return value:

-Same as in Retrieve method.
+Same as in the Retrieve method.

 ##### Usage: